epomatti/az-vm-monitor-logs/README.md

 cloud-init status
 ```

-Use the Portal or other interface to set up VM Insights.
+Use the Portal or other interface to enable VM Insights.

 Download the [stressbox][4] tool to simulate resource usage: